Mad River Glen: Snowboarding

 Mad River Glen is one of three ski areas in the U.S. that completely ban snowboarding, along with Utah's Deer Valley and Alta ski areas.
 This has caused significant discussion, especially among the snowboarding community.

-Mad River Glen was one of the first places in the U.S. to allow snowboarding during the 1986-87 season and lasted until the 1992-93 season.
+Mad River Glen was one of the first places in the U.S. to allow snowboarding, during the 1986–87 season; the policy lasted until the 1992–93 season.
 Unloading issues due to a flat run-off exiting the old single chair led the owner of the resort to limit them to the Sunnyside Double and the practice area chair.
 Due to heated debate over this issue, Betsy Pratt, Mad River Glen's previous owner, decided to ban snowboards entirely.

 Four years later the owner sold the mountain to the Mad River Glen Cooperative.
-The coop addressed the snowboard ban with a vote.
+The co-op addressed the snowboard ban with a vote.
 Over 75% voted to keep the ban, and it will take a 2/3 majority to overturn that, making it unlikely that the ban will be lifted soon.